Tyrrrz/interview-questions/C#/Heap vs stack.md

 Because copying value types can get expensive depending on the size of the object, it's not recommended to declare memory-heavy objects as value types.

 Since every type in C# derives from `System.Object`, value types can be assigned to variables or passed to methods that expect an `object`.
-In such cases, the value is copied and stored on the heap wrapped as a reference type, an operation known as *boxing*.
+In such cases, the value is copied and stored on the heap wrapped as a reference type, in an operation known as *boxing*.

 ___